There is an option now on your profile page

 It appears my time is up, at last.
 It was nice to see you again.
 It ended so suddenly; my... last time travel

-- Played with in Fire Emblem Awakening, where The Children Characters are all Time Travelers who fled from a Bad Future where Grima destroyed the world... now for the most part, they cannot fall in love with the First Generation characters, averting this trope... until you realize they can fall for the Avatar.
-Of course, add in the fact that none of them actually want to go back to their time... and the fact that it may be impossible anyway... and of course, nothing seems to explain Morgan.
+- Played with in Fire Emblem Awakening, where the Second Generation Characters are all time travelers who fled from a Bad Future where Grima destroyed the world.
+Now for the most part, they cannot fall in love with the First Generation characters, averting this trope... until you realize they can fall for the Avatar.
+And to top it all off, such a pairing will give these future children their own Kid from the Future.
+In this case though, none of them actually want to go back to their original time (given that Grima's completely trashed it), a feat which may be impossible to do anyways.

 - In Homestuck, Dirk and Roxy exist years into the future relative to Jake and Jane, but are still capable of communicating with them with such ease that the latter two aren't even aware of the time difference.
 Despite this, Dirk has fallen for Jake, who in turn has shown himself not at all entirely opposed to pursing this.
 It seems likely that the two would be able to meet up within Sburb, however.